All About Daily Kanban Stand Up: 15 Minutes that Accelerate Release

 It is unnecessary to simulate a great efficiency and to hold meetings as the formality.
 Status meetings should result in benefits as even 15 minutes of wasted working time for each participant may cost much for the company.

-According to statistics, most daily meetings are scheduled for 11 am and 63% of them start without a prepared agenda.
+According to statistics, most daily stand up meetings are scheduled for 11 am and 63% of them start without a prepared agenda.
 The employees themselves consider 33% of meetings ineffective.

 Unfortunately, the last big figure can reach any company: from an “ancient” bureaucratic corporation to a young start-up.